ITCZ affecting S. Mindanao: PAGASA

 According to the Philippine Atmospheric Geophysical and Astronomical Services Administration, the easterlies are also affecting the rest of the country.

-PAGASA said Davao Region and SOCCSKSARGEN will have cloudy skies with scattered rain showers and thunderstorms as a result.
+Eastern Visayas, Albay, Sorsogon, and Catanduanes will have cloudy skies with scattered rain showers and thunderstorms as a result.

 Flash floods or landslides due to moderate to at times heavy rains are possible.